The moorings in Cromarty Bay are administered and granted by the "Port of Cromarty Firth", however CBC manage them on their behalf.

 Mooring spec over 23 ft: documents/moorings/4-cbc-mooring-spec-2.pdf

-All other enquiries regarding Mooring should be directed in the first instance to the Vice Commodore.
-Tom Paling
+All other enquiries regarding Mooring should be directed in the first instance to the Moorings Working Group:

-Similar rules apply for boat storage in the compound and again the necessary forms can be downloaded .
-Responsibility lies with the Vice Commodore,Tom Paling for the allocation of spaces. applications should be sent to the Committee for approval.
+Similar rules apply for boat parking in the compound and again the necessary forms can be downloaded.
+Responsibility for the allocation of spaces lies with the club committee; applications should be sent to the Compound and Craning Working Group at Commodore@CromartyBoatClub.org.

 Application and downloads: